-The Programme duration is four (4) months.
-Study hours, including the assignments at the end of every module, the final assignment and the final test is estimated to 140 hours for those who choose one specialisation (corresponding to 7 ECVET points).
-It is estimated to 220 hours for those who train in both specialisations (corresponding to 11 ECVET points).
+The Programme duration is three (3) months (13 weeks).
+Study hours, including the assignments at the end of every module, the final assignment and the final test is estimated to 140 hours (corresponding to 7 ECVET points).

 Attending the final week Practical (optional) is estimated to 30 hours (1.5 ECVET point).